syehan/gamify-plugin/README.md

 #### Event on reputation changed

-Whenever user point changes it fires `\QCod\Gamify\Events\ReputationChanged` event which has the following payload:
+Whenever user point changes it fires `\Syehan\Gamify\Events\ReputationChanged` event which has the following payload:

 ```php
 class ReputationChanged implements ShouldBroadcast {